The Equational Theory of Relational Kleene Algebra with Graph Loop is PSPACE-Complete: Automata Construction

-with the rules so that we move the head to the position of the bit corresponding to $\tuple{x, y} \in a_i^{\struc}$ and check whether it is $1$, and then move back; more precisely, as follows:
+with the rules so that we move the head to the position of the bit corresponding to $\tuple{\const{c}_x, \const{c}_y} \in a_i^{\struc}$ and check whether it is $1$; the simulated state for the current \kl{structure} is kept at the first bit of its block, so the $P$-th bit is reached after $P-1$ moves; more precisely, as follows:

 where $b \in \set{0, 1}$.
-Such a construction is done in polynomial time.
-Additionally, we can also construct a \kl{2AFA} recognizing the \kl{language}

-in polynomial time.
-By taking the intersection of them, we obtain the desired \kl{2AFA}. \end{proof}
+The original moves $(+1)$ and $(-1)$ between adjacent \kl{structures} are simulated by moving the head by exactly $k + m k^2$ bit positions to the next or previous block, using intermediate counter states.
+All the other rules are handled similarly, using polynomially many intermediate states.
+Additionally, putting $N \defeq k + m k^2$, we can also construct in polynomial time a \kl{2AFA} recognizing the \kl{language}